 Hi!

 I'm Tom Smeding.
-I love programming, doing math, playing the piano and thinking about languages (both natural and programming).
+I love programming, playing the piano, thinking about languages (both natural and programming), and occasionally mathematics.

 I'm a PhD candidate in computer science at Utrecht University in the Netherlands.